Enforcement Rules of the Name Act

 If a person applies for a surname alteration, adoption of spouse’s surname, restoration to original surname, alteration of given or full name, resumption of traditional Indigenous full name, resumption of Chinese full name, alteration to Chinese full name, additional registration of full traditional name in Indigenous script or Romanized script, or additional registration of Romanized original foreign full name in accordance with the Act, then said person shall complete an application form, attaching the certificate (attachment exempt if the household registration record can be verified), and submit it for approval to the household registration office where the domicile is registered.
 For registration of a matter announced by the Ministry of the Interior and assigned by the Executive Yuan, the applicant may apply to a household registration office other than where his or her domicile is registered.

-Application by a national residing abroad for the matters outlined in the preceding Paragraph shall be handled as follows:
+Application by an R.O.C.(Taiwan) national residing overseas for the matters outlined in the preceding Paragraph shall be handled as follows:

-Application by a national residing abroad for the matters outlined in the preceding Paragraph shall be handled as follows:
+Application by an R.O.C.(Taiwan) national residing overseas for the matters outlined in the preceding Paragraph shall be handled as follows:

 Article 5

-Where the legal name of a citizen of the ROC or the Chinese name of a foreign national or stateless person does not use Chinese characters found in the Chinese etymological dictionary Ci Yuan, the Chinese encyclopedic dictionary Ci Hai, Kangxi Dictionary, or the Guoyu Cidian compiled by the Ministry of Education, or such Chinese characters found in the Dictionary of Chinese Characters Variant compiled by the Ministry of Education, the party concerned may apply for corrections to commonly used characters or predominant Chinese characters found in the aforementioned dictionaries.
+Where the legal name of a citizen of the R.O.C. or the Chinese name of a foreign national or stateless person does not use Chinese characters found in the Ciyuan Chinese etymological dictionary, the Cihai Chinese encyclopedic dictionary, the Kangxi Dictionary, or the Guoyu Cidian compiled by the Ministry of Education, or such Chinese characters found in the Dictionary of Chinese Character Variants compiled by the Ministry of Education, as specified in the Act, then the party concerned may apply for corrections to commonly used characters or traditional Chinese characters found in the aforementioned dictionaries.

 Article 6